Innergex Renewable Energy (TSE:INE) PT Lowered to C$19.00 at Royal Bank of Canada

-Innergex Renewable Energy (TSE:INE – Get Rating) had its target price reduced by analysts at Royal Bank of Canada from C$21.00 to C$19.00 in a research report issued on Wednesday, BayStreet.CA reports.
-The firm presently has a “sector perform” rating on the stock.
-Royal Bank of Canada’s target price would indicate a potential upside of 17.07% from the company’s current price.
+Innergex Renewable Energy (TSE:INE – Get Rating) had its target price trimmed by Royal Bank of Canada from C$21.00 to C$19.00 in a research report sent to investors on Wednesday, BayStreet.CA reports.
+The brokerage currently has a sector perform rating on the stock.

 Innergex Renewable Energy Company Profile